hackergrrl/wisdom/spirituality.md

 ## Being Open

-It cannot be overstated the importance of openness.
+I can't overstate the importance of openness.

 Expect nothing.
 This sounds bleak, but it's about the idea that when you don't expect anything from other people or things, they will delight you over and over